huuuuusy/huuuuusy.github.io/_pages/includes/intro.md

 Besides, I am honored to collaborate with a group of outstanding researchers.
 We have established the **[Visual Intelligence Interest Group (VIIG)](http://viig.aitestunion.com/)** to promote research in related directions.

 > 📣 If you are interested in my research direction or hope to cooperate with me, feel free to contact me!
-Online or offline cooperations are all welcome (hushiyu199510@gmail.com).
+Online or offline cooperations are all welcome (shiyu.hu@ntu.edu.sg).

 <!-- # 🤖 Professional Summary